Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

    <b>For production purpose</b>:
    [Download](https://github.com/Official-Codaisseur-Graduate/lisa-client-dialogflow/archive/master.zip) the Dialogflow client master as zip.

-3) Dialogflow needs to connect to your backend server through a *public* URL, meaning that e.g. localhost:4000 simply won't work.
-There are three ways to make your local server public, using either Serveo, Localtunnel or a Heroku link.
+3) We need to turn the local server url into a public url for testing.
+Dialogflow needs to connect to your backend server through a *public* URL, meaning that e.g. localhost:5000 simply won't work.
+There are three ways to make your local server public, using either Localtunnel, Serveo, or a Heroku link.

+     * To use **LocalTunnel**:

+       Install Localtunnel globally (requires NodeJS) to make it accessible anywhere:
+       ```
+       npm install -g localtunnel
+       ```
+       **Possible error**: Denied access?
+       ```
+       sudo chown -R \$USER /usr/local/lib/node_modules
+       sudo npm install -g locatunnel
+       ```

+       Start a webserver on some local port (eg. http://localhost:5000) and use the command line interface to request a tunnel to your local server:
+       ```
+       lt --port 5000
+       ```
+       You will receive a url, for example https://gqgh.localtunnel.me, that you can share with anyone for as long as your local instance of lt remains active.

      * To use **Serveo**, run this in your terminal window (it should give you an url):
        ```